 While you are enrolled in this health plan, you may be reimbursed for some fees that you pay to participate in fitness programs and/or weight loss programs.
-(Any deductible, copayment, coinsurance, and out-of-pocket maximum provisions do not apply to these wellness benefits.)
+The Schedule of Benefits for your plan option will tell you which program(s) you are eligible for and your maximum reimbursement amount.
+(Also refer to riders-if there are any-that apply to your coverage in this health plan.)
+Any deductible, copayment, coinsurance, and out-of-pocket maximum provisions do not apply to these wellness benefits.

-• Fitness Benefit.
-For each membership, Blue Cross and Blue Shield will provide up to a total of \$150 in each calendar year to reimburse you for fees paid for a health club membership or for fitness classes at a health club.
-You can claim this maximum fitness benefit of \$150 for any combination of fees incurred by the subscriber, the enrolled spouse (or former spouse, if it applies), and enrolled dependents.
-However, this \$150 benefit is the total fitness benefit that is reimbursed during a calendar year.
-(For a health club membership, each member claiming all or part of the fitness benefit must have paid at least four months' health club fees for that calendar year.)
-You are eligible for the fitness benefit for fees paid to: privately-owned or privately-sponsored health clubs or fitness facilities, including individual health clubs and fitness centers; YMCAs; YWCAs; Jewish Community Centers; and municipal fitness centers.
-No fitness benefit is provided for any fees or costs that you pay for: country clubs; social clubs (such as ski or hiking clubs); sports teams or leagues; spas; instructional dance studios; and martial arts schools.

-• Weight Loss Program Benefit.
-For each membership, Blue Cross and Blue Shield will provide up to a total of \$150 in each calendar year to reimburse you for fees paid for hospital-based weight loss programs or for non-hospital-based weight loss programs designated by Blue Cross and Blue Shield.
-You can claim this maximum weight loss program benefit of \$150 for any combination of fees incurred by the subscriber, the enrolled spouse (or former spouse, if it applies), and enrolled dependents.
-However, this \$150 benefit is the total weight loss program benefit that is reimbursed during a calendar year.
-To find out which weight loss program(s) are designated by Blue Cross and Blue Cross and Blue Shield, you can log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+- Fitness Benefit.
+When you are eligible for the Fitness Benefit, Blue Cross and Blue Shield will provide reimbursement up to a fixed maximum amount in each calendar year for each membership for fees paid for a health club membership or for fitness classes at a health club.
+You can claim this maximum fitness benefit for any combination of fees incurred by the subscriber, the enrolled spouse (or former spouse, if it applies), and enrolled dependents.
+However, this maximum benefit is the total fitness benefit that is reimbursed during a calendar year.
+For information about what you need to do to be eligible for this fitness benefit and how to file your claim, refer to your fitness benefit materials.
+The fitness benefit applies for fees paid to: privately-owned or privately-sponsored health clubs or fitness facilities, including individual health clubs and fitness centers; YMCAs; YWCAs; Jewish Community Centers; and municipal fitness centers.
+No fitness benefit is provided for any fees or costs that you pay for: country clubs; social clubs (such as ski or hiking clubs); sports teams or leagues; spas; instructional dance studios; and martial arts schools. - Weight Loss Program Benefit.
+When you are eligible for the Weight Loss Program Benefit, Blue Cross and Blue Shield will provide reimbursement up to a fixed maximum amount in each calendar year for each membership for fees paid for hospital-based weight loss programs or for non-hospital-based weight loss programs designated by Blue Cross and Blue Shield.
+You can claim this maximum weight loss program benefit for any combination of fees incurred by the subscriber, the enrolled spouse (or former spouse, if it applies), and enrolled dependents.
+However, this maximum benefit is the total weight loss program benefit that is reimbursed during a calendar year.
+To find out which weight loss program(s) are designated by Blue Cross and Blue Shield, you can log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
 Or, you can call the Blue Cross and Blue Shield customer service office.
-The toll free phone number to call is shown on your ID card.
+The toll free phone number to call is shown on your

+ID card.
 No weight loss program benefit is provided for any fees or costs that you pay for: online weight loss programs; any non-hospital-based weight loss program not designated by Blue Cross and Blue Shield; individual nutrition counseling sessions (see "Medical Care Outpatient Visits" for your coverage for nutritional counseling); pre-packaged meals, books, videos, scales, or other items or supplies bought by the member; and any other items not included as part of a weight loss class or weight loss course.